rajeshmondal18/DviSukta/README.md

 $ make

-It will create the executable 'bispec'
+It will create the executable 'bispec'.
 _____________________________________

 You need to specify